”A mind that is stretched by a new experience can never go back to its old dimensions” – Oliver Wendell Holmes, Jr.

 Sticking together as one unit throughout every segment of the trek wasn’t easy.
 22 people of varying speeds, varying goals and objectives did lead to some compromises made in the name of team spirit.
 But we learn, endure and at times and putting others before self.
 The group though different and imperfect as we are, have definitely proved to have great compassion and kindness for each other, even in periods of illness and fatigue of some of our team along the way.

-The Fear Test – Feeding that Euphoria for speed
+The Fear Test – Feeding that Euphoria for speed on our Jeepney

 Other than foot, our next most common form of transport is the Jeepney – a colourfully painted vehicle that we squeeze into to navigate ourselves up and down the mountaintop roads.

-The Sweet Victory
+The Sweet Victory at Mount Pulag

 Reaching the top of Mount Pulag at the end of our trek and witnessing that stunning sunrise with a sea of mysteriously moving cloud below it – is beautiful and definitely mind blowing.